Get WordPress protected: rename the plugins folder

 Our analytics shows that most websites are hacked by exploiting a vulnerability in an outdated plugin and in most cases the attacker has used the vulnerability in the PHP file that is located in the default WordPress plugins folder.

 Hint: use the Cerber malware scanner to find a vulnerability in installed plugins.

 First of all, you need to have access to the files on your website via your hosting control panel which usually has a file manager.
 Alternatively, you can use an FTP client.

-The first step is to rename the plugins folder to any name you want.
+The first step is to rename the existing WordPress plugins folder to any name you want.
 Let’s assume we use the modules name.
 Note that the name of the plugins folder must contain ASCII characters only.
 Simply put “use Latin alphabet letters only”.